jweber94/Tutorials/boost/algorithms/accumulators/README.md

     - Therefore you need to include ```boost/accumulators/numeric/functional.hpp```
     - In order to use this operators, you need to define their macros
         - e.g. ```BOOST_NUMERIC_FUNCTIONAL_STD_COMPLEX_SUPPORT```
++ CAUTION: Since the accumulators calculate new values on insertion of new elements, they do ***not*** store the inserted elements!
++ Implement especially statistical calculations like statistical moments, ...

 ## Usage
 + The basis of all accumulators is an instance of the class ```boost::accumulators::accumulator_set```.